LostViking09/obsidian-fastppuccin/README.md

 This theme is licensed under GPL-3.0, as is the original AnuPpuccin theme.

-Blue Topaz is licensed under MIT.
+Blue Topaz is licensed under MIT:

+Partial style(s) is(are) sourced or adapted from Blue Topaz (https://github.com/PKM-er/Blue-Topaz_Obsidian-css), and I would like to express my appreciation to WhyI (https://github.com/whyt-byte) and pkmer.cn (https://pkmer.cn).

 ## Support